mehulagg/gitlab_test/doc/user/application_security/secret_detection/index.md

 | `SECRET_DETECTION_COMMIT_TO` | -       | The commit a Gitleaks scan ends at. |
 | `SECRET_DETECTION_HISTORIC_SCAN` | false | Flag to enable a historic Gitleaks scan. |

-### Logging Level
+### Logging level

-You can control the verbosity of logs by setting the `SECURE_LOG_LEVEL` env var.
-The default is set to `info`, you can set it to any of the following levels:
+To control the verbosity of logs set the `SECURE_LOG_LEVEL` environment variable.
+Messages of this logging level or higher are output.
+[Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/10880) in GitLab 13.1.

+From highest to lowest severity, the logging levels are:

 - `fatal`
 - `error`
 - `warn`
-- `info`
+- `info` (default)
 - `debug`

 ## Full History Secret Scan